-The An appropriate modelling of the one-point velocity spectrum is a key quantity to model the dynamic wind load required to compute reliably the dynamic wind-induced response and the power production of wind turbines (Sheinman and Rosen, 1992; Hansen and Butterfield, 1993).
-One-point integral Integral turbulence characteristics, especially the turbulence intensity, are not always appropriate for turbulence characterisation (Wendell et al., 1991) which motivates the study of the spectral characteristics of turbulence in the present study herein.
+An appropriate modelling of the one-point velocity spectrum is required to compute reliably the dynamic wind-induced response and the power production of wind turbines (Sheinman and Rosen, 1992; Hansen and Butterfield, 1993).
+Integral turbulence characteristics, especially the turbulence intensity, are not always appropriate for turbulence characterisation (Wendell et al., 1991) which motivates the study of the spectral characteristics of turbulence herein.